2021 Nobel Peace Prize

 The 2021 Nobel Peace Prize was announced by the Norwegian Nobel Committee in Oslo on 8 October 2021.
 Maria Ressa (b.
 1963) and Dmitry Muratov (b.
 1961) received the prize "for their efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace."

 The formal award ceremony was held in Oslo on 10 December 2021, the anniversary of Alfred Nobel's death.
 In 2020, the ceremony returned to its former venue, the Atrium of the University of Oslo Faculty of Law, after being held in Oslo City Hall during the period 1990–2019.
 In 2021, the ceremony returned to Oslo City Hall.

 There were 329 candidates for the prize when nominations closed on 31 January 2021.
 The Norwegian News Agency reported earlier in 2021 that Maria Ressa had been nominated by Jonas Gahr Støre, the designated Prime Minister following the 2021 election, and many sources in Russia claim that Dmitry Muratov was nominated by Mikhail Gorbachev.

+Nobel medal aftermath

+In June 2022, Muratov sold his medal for 103.5 million dollars.
+The sum was donated to the UNICEF’s fund for Ukrainian refugee children.
+This is the highest prize ever paid for a Nobel medal.